Published by Stephen Michael Leininger in Stephen Michael Leininger · 16 August 2017

-In this blog, I will show that, from the very beginning, the woman (Eve) was created by God to be an imitation of the Holy Spirit.
+In this blog, I will show that, from the very beginning, the woman (Eve) was created by God to be an imitation of the appropriations of the Holy Spirit.
 The key that unlocks many of the insights and mysteries that enable us to understand this statement is this: virtually every reference to salt in Scripture is either directly or indirectly referring to the "salt of DNA".
 Likewise, virtually every mention of dust in Scripture is also referring, either directly or indirectly, to the "dust of DNA".
 This salt and this dust reside in the nucleus of the human cell (the importance of this will be seen later).
 These statements are not conjecture.
 In the book, The Science & Theology of Salt in Scripture, I use Scripture to prove, beyond a reasonable doubt, the correctness of this interpretation.
 While not as detailed as is the book, a further discussion of DNA, salt, and dust in Scripture can be found in the article, Is DNA in the Bible.

 In the Bible, the creation of all other creatures is very brief.
 For example, Scripture tells us "God made the beasts" (Gen. 1:25), and also, "God created the great sea monsters and every living creature that moves" (Gen. 1:21).
 Even Adam's creation was brief.
 It says, "God formed man of dust from the ground" (Gen. 2:7).
 Granted, God goes into more detail about the philosophical substance of man, but not about his actual physical creation.
 Eve's creation was painstakingly described by God.
 Why is that?
 Why is her creation so special that God deemed it necessary to provide a detailed description?
 St Hildegard of Bingen (a Doctor of the Church), conveying God's words, says if any Person of the Trinity were missing, then the Trinitarian family relationship that is God would cease to be.
 Therefore, God would not be God!
 Since we are created in His image and likeness, we can say this: if women were not created to be in the image and likeness of the 'appropriations' of the Holy Spirit (Who is uncreated Divine Charity), then the earthly family would cease to be an image of the Trinity.
 In case you are wondering, "[In theology, appropriation] consists in attributing certain names, qualities, or operations to one of the Persons [of the Trinity], not, however, to the exclusion of the others, but in preference to the others."
 That is why God provided us with so much detail about the manner of Eve's creation.

 According to the Pontifical Bible Commission, Eve's creation from Adam is to be interpreted in a historical literal sense.
 Many people misinterpret Genesis because it is written using the ancient language of myth.
 Myth in Moses time is very different than the interpretation in our modern understanding.
 The following is an excerpt from STOSS.